Identify, track, and organize design tokens across your entire stylesheet

 Paste your CSS code to extract and organize all CSS custom properties (variables).

 A CSS Variable Extractor is a developer tool that automatically finds and organizes all CSS custom properties (variables) from stylesheets.
-CSS custom properties, also known as CSS variables, are values defined using the --variable-name syntax that can be reused throughout your stylesheet using var(--variable-name).
-The extractor identifies where variables are defined (in :root, @media queries, or specific selectors), tracks how many times each variable is used, and allows you to export organized lists.
-This tool is essential for documenting CSS variables, auditing variable usage, migrating variables between projects, and understanding complex stylesheet structures.
+CSS custom properties are values defined using the --variable-name syntax that can be reused throughout your stylesheet using var(--variable-name).

 According to the W3C CSS Custom Properties for Cascading Variables Module Level 1, CSS custom properties enable authors to define reusable values that can be used throughout a stylesheet.
-Variables are defined using the --variable-name: value; syntax and accessed using var(--variable-name).
-They follow CSS cascade rules, can be inherited, and can be changed at runtime with JavaScript, making them powerful for theming, dynamic styling, and maintainable code.
-CSS variables are supported in all modern browsers and have become the standard for managing design tokens and theme values.
+Variables follow CSS cascade rules, can be inherited, and can be changed at runtime with JavaScript, making them powerful for theming and design token management.

 CSS variables can be defined in multiple scopes: :root for global scope (available everywhere), within @media queries for responsive theming, or within specific selectors for component-scoped variables.
 Variables follow the cascade, so a variable defined in a more specific selector overrides one defined in :root.
 This enables powerful patterns like dark mode (variables in @media (prefers-color-scheme: dark)), component theming, and responsive design tokens.
 The extractor identifies all these scopes and helps you understand variable inheritance and overrides.